 As you continue across the Barrage Vauban and exit on the south side, cut left across the Place du Quartier Blanc, and then left again on Quai Tuckheim which will take you back over the water on…

-2. Ponts Couverts: Middle Ages Thing to do in Strasbourg
+2. Ponts Couverts: Middle Ages in Strasbourg

 The Ponts Couvert is the true entry into Petite France, and is a set of fortified bridges between tall square towers.
 The name seems deceptive since these bridges are no longer ‘covered’ (yet the Barrage Vauban is!), but when originally built in the 1300s and up until the 1700s, the bridge did have long roofs covering them.
 After the Barrage Vauban was completed these weren’t necessary anymore, and were eventually taken away.